wigging/pythonic/docs/_flask/form-htmx.md

 ---
-title: Use Htmx to submit a form
+title: Form input with Htmx
-permalink: formhtmx
+permalink: flask-form-htmx
 ---

 [Htmx](https://htmx.org) allows you to develop dynamic, interactive web pages without complex JavaScript.
 The example below uses Htmx in a Flask app to submit a form when the page loads.
 Results calculated from the form values are displayed on the same page.